saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 If you executed these steps just for one RPI do this now for all the others.
 As mentioned, this is our basic installation or prerequisite for all other steps.

 ### Master
 The next steps we just execute on your master.
-So do a quick login with 'ssh user@k8s-master' and proceed.
+So do a quick SSH login to your master.

 #### Init Kubernetes
 Hey, we are going to build a kubernetes cluster, so at one point we have to initialize kubernetes on your master.
 For this we are using 'kubeadm init' and we choose a network range of 10.244.0.0/16.